aaron-grau/curic/nontech-readings/rails.md

 One of the real strengths of Rails is its gem library.
 Play! suffers from a lack of plugins.
-However, Scala is a faster language than Ruby, and that means that Play! can be a faster framework than Rails and therefore more scalable than Rails.
+However, Scala is a faster language than Ruby, and that means that Play! can be faster and therefore more scalable than Rails.

 ### ASP.NET MVC(.NET)